DCU Personal Loans Review

 Repayment terms for DCU personal loans can be as long as 60 months, and all interest rates are fixed.
 Your estimated payment amount is $20.76 per $1,000 borrowed, so a $10,000 loan would have a monthly payment of about $205, assuming a 9% APR.

 DCU doesn’t charge an origination fee or prepayment penalty, but there are late payment fees.
-If you’re late paying your DCU personal loan, you will be charged a fee of 4% of the past due amount for each month that you’re late, leading to potentially exponentially growing fees each month — which is definitely something to watch out for.
+If you’re late paying your DCU personal loan, you will be charged a fee for each month that you’re late, leading to potentially exponentially growing fees each month — which is definitely something to watch out for.

 The Savings Secured loan also helps build credit by letting you borrow against your savings account or certificate of deposit.
 The rate on that loan starts at even lower, at about 3.5% APR.